74spuffex/dreams-and-nightmares/README.md

 Instructions.
 (Using the .jar file)
 1. Install the plugin by dropping the .jar file inside your servers plugins folder and restarting.
-2. Enable the Skript via /sk enable
+2. Enable the Skript via /sk enable nightmaresndreams.sk
 3. You're finished and the plugin should be working.

 Ensure Skbee and Multi-Verse Core is enabled and installed.